 Unfortunately, there are many paths that are not healthful or certain at all.
-For example, some people follow the vegetarian path of life.
-This one sounds very good, and has scientific research to back it up.
-However, in our experience, it is a dangerous and faulty path that, in the long run, does not at all deliver what is promised.
-This kind of path is thus very uncertain.
+For example, some people follow the vegetarian path of life or the raw food path.
+These sound good, and have scientific research to back them up.
+However, in our experience, these paths are dangerous and, in the long run, do not at all deliver what they promise.

 IS A PERSON EVER ON HIS OR HER OWN PATH?

 Some people do not want to live and travel on a set path.
 This occurs commonly.
 The problem with this is that the design of a path usually requires years and often involves years of experience and trial and error to see what works best.

 No individual can do all this in the span of a lifetime.
 Instead, on your own you are much more at the mercy of societal and other forces that subtly tell you what to do, what to say and even what to think.
 They may tell you that you are on your own path, but really this is not true.

 A story in which a path played an important role was the famous book and movie, The Wizard of Oz.
 This is far more than a silly children’s movie.
 It was a series of dreams that a man had about his fiancé that were later made into a movie.